Painless Delivery With Epidural: Everything You Need To Know

 Painless labour option is available in most of the hospitals nowadays and there has been a rise in the number of women opting for a painless delivery.
 Those mothers who dread labour pain should definitely try this option.

 Giving birth to your baby is a joyous moment.
-If you are expecting, discuss the methods of pain relief and the pros and cons of the method with your obstetrician during your antenatal check-ups.
-Do not let pain diminish your joyous moment.
+If you are expecting, discuss the methods of pain relief and the pros and cons of these methods with your obstetrician during your antenatal check-ups.
+Do not let pain diminish your joyous moment of motherhood.

 About the expert:

-Dr Kavya is a leading gynaecologist of Chennai.
+Dr Kavya Krishnakumar is a leading gynaecologist based in Chennai.

 Join our Circles to share, discuss and learn from fellow parents and experts!